 Daegu is virtually in the middle of Korea and in a bit of a basin – which makes it very warm in summer!!!
-Of everywhere I went in Korea it was the easiest place to get around – possibly as it is a bit smaller and more of a grid layout.
+Of all my South Korea travel cities it was the easiest place to get around – possibly as Daegu is a bit smaller and more of a grid layout.

 A bus tour is always a great way to get a feel for a city and Daegu was no exception.
 Also, I used the bus tour to take me to the starting point for the Apsan mountain cable car.
 This was a fantastic thing to do!
-I visited in the height of summer so there was no way I was going to hike up the mountain.
-However, if your visit is better timed than mine I highly recommend doing this and it seemed clearly marked.
+I visited Daegu in the height of summer so there was no way I was going to hike up the mountain.
+However, if your visit is better timed than mine I highly recommend walking up Apsan mountain and it seemed clearly marked.

-The view from the top of the mountain is stunning!
-Full panoramas over Daegu!
+The view from the top of Apsan Mountain is stunning!
+Full panorama views over Daegu!
 There are also locks on the barriers which make for nice foregrounds for photos.

 Accommodation options in Daegu are rather limited if you are a westerner.
 I highly recommend the Novotel.
-The location is brilliant – right in the heart of everything.
-And it has many staff who speak English and this was very helpful for my visit Korea experience.
+The location of the Novotel Daegu is brilliant – right in the heart of everything.
+And the Novotel Daegu has many staff who speak English and this was very helpful for my visit Korea experience.